marijnh/Eloquent-JavaScript/10_modules.md

 three-line function, we could just put it into the `state` module as an internal helper function.
 But `randomRobot` needs it too.
 So we'd have to either duplicate it, or put it into its own module.
-Since this function happens to exists on NPM in the `random-item` package, a good solution is to just make both modules depend on that.
+Since this function happens to exist on NPM in the `random-item` package, a good solution is to just make both modules depend on that.
 We can add the `runRobot` function to this module as well, since it's small and closely related to state management.
 The module exports both the